scottballenger/wordtl/README.md

 `wordtl` is a powerful search engine that provides answers for finding a word in a dictionary with the same number of letters.

 ### 1. TLDR; Just Play Wordle - Play Along Mode!
-Here's a [quickstart to get you going with Wordle using `auto` subcommand](#tldr-just-play-wordle) in `wordtl` play-along mode that will walk you through a game of Wordle and help you with the next guess.
+Here's a [quickstart to get you going with Wordle using the `auto` subcommand](#tldr-just-play-wordle) in `wordtl` play-along mode that will walk you through a game of Wordle and help you with the next guess.

 ### 2. Guess and Result to Create Search Patterns
-[Enter Guesses and Results one at a time using `manual` subcommand](#generate-search-terms-from-guess-and-result) is an example of how to use `wordtl` to simplify in the process of creating search patterns.
+[Enter Guesses and Results one at a time using the `manual` subcommand](#generate-search-terms-from-guess-and-result) is an example of how to use `wordtl` to simplify in the process of creating search patterns.

 ### 3. Search Patterns
-[Invoke `wordtl` with search parameters using `search` subcommand](#search-example) to help you find a list of words that meet your criteria.
+[Invoke `wordtl` with search parameters using the `search` subcommand](#search-example) to help you find a list of words that meet your criteria.
 For example:
 - What is a list of 5 letter words that have:
   - "T" as the first letter, and
   - "R" is not in postion 2,